riceissa/issarice.com/pages/content-creation.md

 ---
+title: Content creation
-title: "Content creation: the organization and dissemination of knowledge"
+description: my research on the organization and dissemination of knowledge, the impact therein
 tags: content-creation, information
 # accepts "CC0", "CC-BY", or "CC-BY-SA"
 license: CC0